Songs You Should Listen To Part Seven

 Ryan Adams and the Cardinals, "Follow the Lights"

-Ryan Adams, also known as Mr. Mandy Moore, has been creating genre jumping tunes since at least 2000.
+Ryan Adams, also known as the former Mr. Mandy Moore, has been creating genre jumping tunes since at least 2000.
 Impossible to pigeonhole, he is equally comfortable performing alt folk, alt country, rock n roll and simple ballads.
 This tune, a collaboration with his band The Cardinals, has a wonderfully soothing quality and reminds me in many ways of a masculine version of Tracy Chapman's brilliantly and painfully beautiful Fast Car .
 I like the ascending guitar riff, the smooth vocal delivery and the barely there percussion arrangement.
-I always repeat this song when it comes on my ZUNE.
+I always repeat this song when it comes on my music player.

 "If every second here is true/Our love is strong enough to guide the way and we'll walk through/Hands inside of hands, hearts inside of hearts/Like eyes closed, side by side and through."